-- 10. Determine whether the entity collects on any debt it purchased from another party.
+- 11. Determine whether the entity collects on any debt it purchased from another party.
 If so: - a.
 Review the account information that the entity received regarding the debt when it purchased the debt.
-Consider in particular whether the entity received information sufficient to determine the consumer's identity, the amount due, whether any fees charged were permitted by contract, and the original creditor. - b.
+Consider in particular whether the entity received information sufficient to make required disclosures and to determine the consumer's identity, the amount due, whether all amounts due were permitted by contract or applicable law, and the original creditor. - b.
 Review sale contracts, considering in particular the following items: - i.
 Provisions that describe the nature of the account-level information that is provided by the seller; - ii.
 Any representations or disclaimers made relating to the accuracy of the account-level information that is provided by the seller; and - iii.
-Whether the entity can request additional account-level information upon request, including how long the additional account-level information will be available and how much it will cost.
+Whether the entity can request additional account-level information upon request, including how long the additional account-level information will be available and how much it will cost. - c.

-- c.
 Determine whether the entity has reason to doubt the accuracy of the account-level information it received from the seller (for example, if there were patterns of disputes, unusual gaps of information, or known problems with account maintenance). - d.
 Determine whether the information received is sufficient to substantiate representations made to consumers regarding the debt and the consumer's liability for the debt.